Jeff-web-sketch/Boats/README.md

 # Notes to Contributers
+I would be glad to have contributers!
+Just message me one the 0ad forum.<br>
 If you see something that needs to be done, please add it to the to-do list, and rank hw badly it needs to be done.
 Please put "[Done]" infront of any completed to-do items, or add them to the changelog section.
 If you are working on something that will take awhile, or you haven't finished yet, please make a new branch, and put "[In progress]" on the to-do list.
 Thanks for your help<br>
 Also, thanks to my brother for the range bonus image
 # Boats